Kandie Frederick profile image

 How Much my Home is Worth?
 The place where you can trust our experience and expertise to get the answers you need.
 How much is my home worth?

-What is an Assumable Loan?
+What Is an Assumable Loan?

-An assumable loan means a buyer can take over your existing mortgage — the rate, balance, and terms — instead of getting a brand-new loan.
+An assumable loan means a buyer can take over your existing mortgage, including the rate, balance, and terms, instead of getting a brand-new loan.
+If your interest rate is lower than today’s market rate, this could make your home more attractive to buyers.

-Why They’re Attractive to Buyers
+Why They are Attractive to Buyers

 • Lower monthly payment potential